Common name: Golden Arch Dendrobium, Golden Bow Dendrobium • Manipuri: খোংগুমেলৈ Khongumelei

 arching spikes of 4 cm waxy, bright orange fragrant flowers, with fringed lip.

-ended by two (or even three)extended oval tough leaves.
+ended by 2 or 3 extended oval tough leaves.
 The flower stalk grows

 out of the apex of the pseudobulb and is covered with up to 20 flowers.
 The